levibostian/Lucid/README.md

 # How?

 * Create a class that inherits the `LucidErrorMessageProvider` protocol.
+This is the class that will be notified when an error has occurred and it will return error messages depending on the error that happened.

 ```swift
 class MyLucidErrorMessageProvider: LucidErrorMessageProvider {